Aomatsuba Incident

-The Aomatsuba Incident was the oppression of the Sabaku party (sabaku ha) that occurred in the Owari Domain from February 13 to 18, 1868.
-Immediately after returning to the Owari domain from Kyoto, Tokugawa Yoshikatsu (徳川義勝), the 14th lord of the domain, received an imperial order with charges of "adultery" (姦徒誅鋤).
+The Aomatsuba Incident was the oppression of the Sabaku party (sabaku ha) - supporters of the Tokugawa shogunate - that occurred in the Owari Domain from February 13 to 18, 1868.
+This crackdown took place as domains throughout Japan were choosing sides between the declining shogunate and the emerging imperial government.
+Immediately after returning to the Owari domain from Kyoto, Tokugawa Yoshikatsu (徳川義勝), the 14th lord of the domain, received an imperial order with charges of "adultery" (姦徒誅鋤) against pro-shogunate elements within his domain.
 The accused subjects ranged from senior vassals to general feudal retainers, with 14 decapitations and 20 other punishments.
 There are various theories about the background of the imperial decree.

 The name of the incident is derived from the Aomatsuba residence, which was the house of Watanabe Shinzaemon, one of the first to be executed.
 The residence was located just outside of Nagoya Castle's Soto-bori outer moat.

 The process of the outbreak

 The Owari-Tokugawa family (尾張), the Kishu Tokugawa family (紀州), and the Mito-Tokugawa family (水戸), the three privileged branches of the Tokugawa family which were called Gosanke (御三家), were called Otsukegaro 【御付家老】.
 Otsukegaro was simply the Ometsuke【大目付】 of the lord of the domain dispatched from the Shogun (将軍) family, and in Owari, the family of Naruse Hayato and the Takekoshi Hyobu Shoyu (竹腰兵部少輔) family were well known for their chigyo (知行).
 The power was strong from the family that the load had to pay attention to, and the domain was naturally divided into the Naruse faction and the Takekoshi faction.
 Among them, it was the Takekoshi group who continued to take closer positions to the bakufu government, and in the old days, Tokugawa Muneharu (徳川宗春), the seventh lord, who was rebellious to the bakufu, was forced to retire.
 At the end of the Edo period, the domain was divided into 'Kintetsu Gumi (金鉄組),' which advocated the Sonno-joi policy (尊皇攘夷) (reverence for the emperor and the expulsion of barbarians), and 'Fuigo party,' which was a careless position, and the Naruse family was close to the Fuigo party.